isabmoreeno/isabmoreeno/README.md

 - 📊 Currently focused on **Data Science and Data Analysis**.
 - 🐍 Working mainly with **Python for data exploration, analysis and visualization**.
 - 💻 I also have experience in **Full Stack Development**.
-- 🔍 Interested in transforming **raw data into insights and meaningful information**.
 - 🎬 Horror movies & 🎮 gaming fuel my creativity when I’m not exploring data.

 <br>